-Specialization StructureThe International Business Law specialization is a 1 year (four terms) full-time program.
+Specialization StructureThe International Business Law specialization is a 1 year (three terms) full-time program.
 All courses in require in-person attendance and are scheduled in a variety of formats (daytime, evening, weekend and intensive) across both Osgoode Hall and OsgoodePD campuses.
 Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
 Elective courses can be drawn from Osgoode Hall’s JD specialization and from other OsgoodePD LLM specializations (subject to space availability).

 Degree Requirements Overview